heyted/hdhrepg2myth/README.md

 * Move the hdhrepg2myth.cfg file by opening a terminal a entering "sudo mv /home/yourusernamehere/hdhrepg2myth.cfg /home/mythtv/" without the quotes and use your user name.

 * Edit the xmltvid values in the channel information section of mythweb/settings to match channel values.
-For example, set the xmltvid values to 2, 3, 4, etc.  This may not need to be done depending on the method used to add the channels.
+For example, set the xmltvid values to 2, 3, 4, etc.  This may have already automatically been done depending on the method used to add the channels.

 * Start Mythfrontend, and go to "Setup", "System Event Handlers", "LiveTV started".
 Enter "/opt/hdhrepg2myth/hdhrepg2myth.py" without the quotes.